-- Creating your own website or blog to draw customers
+- Creating your website or blog to draw customers

 - Advertising on search engines like Google.

 There are certainly other lead referral sources out there, but 25% lead referral sources have an interest in your success.
-They can sink a significant amount of money into marketing to generate leads that go directly to you.
+They can sink significant money into marketing to generate leads directly to you.